agentquay/ks/README.md

-Front-End Development for Kreher website prior to being developed into a wordpress theme.
+Front-End Development for Kreher website prior to being developed into a custom WordPress theme.